ankitdasgit/Azure-CDN-ci-cd/Readme.md

 2. set storage account key in action secret.

-3. final set all secrets in our repo secret, and run the job.
+3. Run the Job: final set all secrets in our repo secret, and run the job.